 Though Young Vegans is in Camden, not Shoreditch, it’s just so flipping delicious that I had to tell you about it!
 Pie and mash with gravy might be my favourite food in the world, and the Young Vegans version is amazing.
 You can also order frozen pies online to be delivered to your door!
 Almost worth moving back to London for :).

 We ate: The steak and ale pie and mash.

 We wish we’d had room for: All the pies!

 Check the latest reviews and opening hours for Young Vegans →

 We hope you’ll find this vegan Shoreditch and East London guide useful on your trip to London!
 Where are you planning on eating?
 What are your favourite vegan eats in London?
-We read and reply to every comment, so let us know below!
+If you discover something tasty and new, please let us know!

 ♥ Happy mindful adventures, Jane & Stephen